Table of Contents[Hide][Show]

 This once sleepy little town has really boomed as a tourist attraction and there’s lots to explore and enjoy.
 Here’s our list of the best things to do in Waco, TX.

 Read More: Looking to explore Texas beyond Waco?
 Check out these 15 Texas road trip ideas.

 1. Dr Pepper Museum

-If you’re ever been curious about the history of Dr Pepper manufacturing and bottling (come on, you know you are!) and love a good dose of quirky nostalgia, the Dr Pepper Museum is worth the price of admission.
+If you’re ever been curious about the history of Dr Pepper manufacturing and bottling and love a good dose of quirky nostalgia, the Dr Pepper Museum is worth the price of admission.

 I recommend visiting after lunch.
 It doesn’t take a ton of time to go through and there’s a fun ice cream shop/soda fountain at the end where you can get a treat or your favorite soft drink.